Hard-line anti-illegal immigration advocates hired at 2 federal agencies

 At Customs and Border Protection, Julie Kirchner, the former executive director of the Federation for American Immigration Reform, or FAIR, has been hired as an adviser to Customs and Border Protection acting Commissioner Kevin McAleenan, said Lapan.

-CIS and FAIR are think tanks based in Washington that advocate restricting legal and illegal immigration, and the pairs' hiring at the federal agencies has alarmed immigrants' rights activists.
+The hiring of Feere and Kirchner at the federal agencies has alarmed immigrants' rights activists.

-FAIR and CIS were founded by John Tanton, a retired Michigan ophthalmologist who has openly embraced eugenics, the science of improving the genetic quality of the human population by encouraging selective breeding and at times, advocating for the sterilization of genetically undesirable groups.
+CIS and FAIR are think tanks based in Washington that advocate restricting legal and illegal immigration.
+The two organizations were founded by John Tanton, a retired Michigan ophthalmologist who has openly embraced eugenics, the science of improving the genetic quality of the human population by encouraging selective breeding and at times, advocating for the sterilization of genetically undesirable groups.

+Dan Stein, president of FAIR, noted in a 2011 New York Times article that Tanton did not hold a leadership role in the organization any more and was no longer on the board of directors.
+He is still listed as belonging to FAIR's national board of advisors.

 New aides and their connections

-Kirchner worked as executive director of FAIR from October 2005 to August 2015 alongside Tanton, who has served on the board of directors and advisory board of FAIR since 1979.
+Kirchner worked as executive director of FAIR from October 2005 to August 2015.
 She then joined the Donald Trump presidential campaign as an immigration adviser before being appointed to Customs and Border Protection.

 While at CIS, Feere promoted legislation to end automatic citizenship for US-born children of undocumented immigrants.
 He argued that bearing a child on US soil provides an immigrant access to welfare and other social benefits, which has spurred a rise in what he calls "birth tourism," the practice of foreigners traveling to the United States to give birth to add a US citizen to the family.